dfinity/portal/docs/references/ledger.md

 -   `memo`: this is a 64-bit number chosen by the sender; it can be used in various ways, e.g. to identify specific transfers.

--   `created_at_time`: a timestamp indicating when the transaction was created by the caller — if it is not specified by the caller then this is set to the current IC time.
+-   `created_at_time`: a timestamp indicating when the transaction was created by the caller — if it is not specified by the caller then this is set to the currentICtime.

 The Ledger canister executes a `transfer` call as follows: